6 min read

 7. When you’re finished, take a few deep breaths and open your eyes.

-Incense sticks, yantra mantras, essential oils, crystals and stones, and other supportive materials can enhance the meditative experience.
+Incense sticks, mantras, essential oils, crystals and stones, and other supportive materials can enhance the meditative experience.

-What Are the Benefits of Using a Yantra?
+What are the Benefits of Using a Yantra?

 There are many potential benefits of using a yantra for one’s life.
-Yantra helps attract prosperity, abundance, well-being, and good luck.
+Yantra helps attract , abundance, prosperity, well-being, and good luck.
 Here are a few of the most commonly cited ones:

 1. Yantras can help focus the mind and still the thoughts.